How a new clinical term gets made: Q&A with a clinical terminologist

 Crafting the term

 One author is assigned the task of making the initial attempt at crafting this new term.
 Then, a second author must validate the new term in the new concept review step.
 This reviewer evaluates the new term in a similar fashion to the first but with the advantage of a fresh set of eyes.
-After that, the new term is given a lexical ID – a unique identification number in IMO’s database – but there’s more work ahead.
+After that, the new term is given a lexical ID – a unique identification number in IMO Health’s database – but there’s more work ahead.

 Adding coding to the term

 Based on the term’s domain – such as procedure, organism, or allergen, to name a few – various metadata components are attached to the new term.
 Generally, at this stage, our clients are most interested in mapping to standardized code sets.
-For instance, IMO’s clinical team adds SNOMED CT® maps to almost all new concepts created, along with LOINC® maps if applicable.
+For instance, IMO Health’s clinical team adds SNOMED CT® maps to almost all new concepts created, along with LOINC® maps if applicable.
 Meanwhile, a dedicated mapping team adds crucial administrative and billing codes depending on the domain and geographic location of the EHR user.

 Tagging new terms with reliable and accurate codes from standardized code sets ensures regulatory compliance and helps optimize billing.
 It also supports crucial downstream clinical workflows and data analytics.